atomicDataDev/atomicDataDev/README.md

 ## 💻 Featured Project

 ### [tg-reaper](https://github.com/atomicDataDev/tg-reaper)
-An interesting project I am currently developing.
-It showcases my interest in creating practical and engaging programs.
-Feel free to explore the code, open issues, or contribute!
+A fully completed, professional Telegram automation tool.
+It features a robust session manager, advanced stealth capabilities (persistent device emulation), and various operational modes.
+Built entirely in Python using Telethon and Rich.
+Feel free to explore the code or use it as a reference for your own projects!

 ---